 Doximity, the social media network for physicians, has been getting a lot of buzz lately in the healthcare community.
-The network has grown tremendously since its 2010 launch; the company claims that 70% of the country’s physicians have joined.
+The network has grown tremendously since its 2010 launch; the company claims that more than 80% of the country’s physicians have joined.

 Are there really benefits to a physician-only social network?
-Early adopters seem to think so.
-They may be on to something, too–although Doximity has largely been viewed as a LinkedIn-type network for doctors, it does offer other lesser-known benefits.
+The high percentage of users indicates that there is something to be gained from the network.
+Although Doximity has largely been viewed as a LinkedIn-type network for doctors, it does offer other lesser-known benefits.

 Doximity is more than just an online CV.
 These are some of the features your peers are using.